 Print Scholarship Application ~ OR ~ Online Scholarship Application

-This nine-week class offers the perfect atmosphere for self-exploration and artistic camaraderie.
+This 9 week class offers the perfect atmosphere for self-exploration and artistic camaraderie.
 Students with skills in their chosen medium have the opportunity to learn from each other’s methods, practice new techniques, and paint in a positive and supportive group setting.
 Each class begins with a critique reviewing the previous week’s work facilitated by Kate.
 Carefully designed still lifes are provided and students may take advantage of studio time to work on projects of their choice.

 Come learn the techniques for creating a wide array of color and tonal value with just 5 tubes of oil paint.
 Instruction with oil paint will focus on skill-building in the use of value and color with the goal that each student applies these skills to the painting style of their choice.
 Those with experience and confidence in any painting medium - oil, acrylic, watercolor etc. - may join the class to take advantage of weekly critiques in addition to utilising the still lifes that will be set up for each session.